 Invincible Hero: For once in this series, it's actually averted.
 He still wins most plot-important matches, but he actually does lose quite frequently.

 Dark Is Not Evil: Hope Ray.
 Up to Eleven with Hope Ray V, which due to the use of Rank-Up Magic - Limited Barian's Force to create it looks downright demonic.

 Light Is Not Good: On the other hand, regarding Hope Ray V. Rei, the person that gave Yuma the Rank-Up-Magic card used to summon him, is revealed to be Vector.
 And he gave Yuma the card as part of a Batman Gambit.
 Despite the spoiler and its appearance, it's still the same attribute as Hope's other forms.

 Meaningful Name: No. 39: Aspiring Emperor of Hope is so named because he is the last monster to appear when Yuma opened Pandora's Box.

 Hope Ray's name can be taken as a pun on 'ray of hope', and the V in Hope Ray V could have any number of meanings.
 It can be taken as 'Victory', extending Hope Ray's name into a 'ray of hope for victory', and given that B and V are somewhat interchangable with Japanese phonetics, it could also be seem as Hope Ray Varian/Barian, fitting its origin as an evolution brought on via a Barian card.
+The fact that he later obtains more "V" cards, all of Barian origin, practically confrims this.
 It could also be V as the Roman numeral for five, reflecting the fact that Hope Ray V is Rank 5.